Setting up a self-hosted worker for SourceCraft

 pat: <personal_access_token>

-This is the configuration of a worker that can run no more than three jobs with tags 4gb and go-builder at the same time and create temporary working directories at /Users/user1/sourcecraft:
+This is the configuration of a worker that can run no more than three jobs with the 4gb and go-builder tags at the same time and create temporary working directories at /Users/user1/sourcecraft:

 Start the worker